Thomas-Rudge/chess_game/README.md

 #    > boundary: [x.max, y.max]  *usually [0, 7] for an 8x8 board.
 #    > The game it belongs to.
 chess.game_pieces << Knight.new(0, [4, 5], [0, 7], chess)
+# If you use the push method with game_pieces you need to then call the update_available_pieces method

 # Get all pieces that haven't been used yet
 chess.game_pieces.select { |p| p.history.empty? }